 - 1 tablespoon olive oil

-- ¼ cup green onions
+- ¼ cup scallions (diced)

-- 2 cups carrots (4-5 large carrots)
+- 2 cups carrots (diced (about 4 to 5 large carrots))

-- ½ cup red lentils
+- ½ cup dried red lentils

-- 2 teaspoons curry powder
+- 2 teaspoons curry powder (see note)

-- 1 teaspoon fresh ginger, minced
+- 1 teaspoon fresh ginger (minced)

 - 3 cups veggie broth